cultuurnet/udb3-json-schemas/README.md

 # cultuurnet/apidocs

-This repository contains all the API documentation hosted at https://docs.publiq.be.

-The hosting is provided by https://stoplight.io, who provide a beautiful interface to browse them.
+This repository contains all the API documentation available at https://docs.publiq.be, hosted by [Stoplight.io](https://stoplight.io) who provide a beautiful interface to browse them.

 ## Table of contents